-I also asked her if I should book the holiday.
+I also asked her if I should book our fist blended family vacation.
 I placed that big decision upon her so that I could get her buy in and it made her feel very included.
 Luckily for me, she was very receptive of the idea and couldn’t wait to go!
 But the important thing is to not assume that it’s ok.
 It’s best to ask them first before making big plans.

-Lower Their Expectations.
 At the age of 42, my partner had never travelled with a child.
 Not even for a 1 hour road trip!
-So this was a big ask.
+So this was a big ask of osmeone to assume “stepfather” duties.
 My partner is very widely travelled and I imagined he had pre-conceived notions of what he’d like to do in Tokyo when we got there.
 I had to explain to him that what he would normally do on a holiday won’t ever be the same in a family unit with a small child.

 Examples of some of the things I told him that would change include:

 - No more late night drinking and dining and wandering aimlessly in into the wee hours of the morning.

 - Not being able to cover a lot of must do activities and attractions.
 In fact, whatever the list might be, cut it down by 60%.
 The kids would never be able to keep up.